 Although the trend of RFID-utilization in theme parks may have taken nearly two decades to get to the booming point, but it’s not going away any time soon - as evidenced by last summer’s partnership announcement between Connect&GO and Amusement Services International, who plan to not only continue RFID expansion in theme parks, but will be moving into ski resorts as well.
 (2)

-One of the more controversial applications of RFID technology has been its use within school systems.
+One of the more controversial applications of RFID contactless technology and asset tracking software has been its use within school systems.

 When young students are assigned RFID-chipped cards, their arrival at the school can be logged (and transmitted to parent’s phones) as they pass through the readers/portals at the school’s gates.
 The same with their attendance being logged as they sit in a classroom.
 Additionally, their movement on campus can be tracked, their library books logged, their textbooks tracked, and what bus they step onto or off of - is all data that can be stored and tracked.

 Obviously, many of these school applications can have a tremendous impact on the safety of a child.
 If, for example, a child doesn’t arrive home after school one afternoon, tracking the recorded data from their RFID-logged movements could come in useful.
 Maybe there’s a record of them leaving campus but not getting onto the bus, or maybe they exited the school bus at a stop other than their normal stop - all of this information would be useful for authorities when attempting to locate a missing child.